Joe-Collins-1986/travel-app/README.md

    ---

    #### Delete Tasks
-   If a user wished they can delete a task entirely.
+   If a user wishes they can delete a task entirely.
 As with the lists the test users and client opted for no confirmation for this deletion.

    ![Delete Tasks](readme-assets/features/task-manager/delete-tasks.png)
    <br>

    ---

-   #### Delete Tasks
+   #### Re-open Tasks
-   Useres will have the ability to re-open closed tasks if they wish.
+   Users will have the ability to re-open closed tasks if they wish.
 These tasks will return to their original styling and position on the list.

    ![Re-open Tasks](readme-assets/features/task-manager/tasks-re-opened.png)
    <br>